awebots/net-navigator/README.md

 3. HTTP Verbs
 Form submissions

-1. Internt stack, HTTPS and the TCP Handshake
+1. Internet stack, HTTPS and the TCP Handshake

 4. Long polling and websockets